jmfriedt/kiwisdr_timetransfer/README.md

 ### DCF77

 Using the <a href="https://www.eecis.udel.edu/~mills/ntp/dcf77.html">512-chip long</a>
-pseudo-random sequence phase modulation to improve the signal to noise ratio by spreading the spectrum to achieve fine time of flight measurement despite the low sampling rate of 12 kHz.
+pseudo-random sequence phase modulation [1] to improve the signal to noise ratio by spreading the spectrum to achieve fine time of flight measurement despite the low sampling rate of 12 kHz.

 <img src="dcf77.png">

+[1] <a href="https://www.ptb.de/cms/fileadmin/internet/fachabteilungen/abteilung_4/4.4_zeit_und_frequenz/pdf/5_1988_Hetzel_-_Proc_EFTF_88.pdf">P.Hetzel, Time dissemination via the LF transmitter DCF77 using a pseudo-random phase-shift keying on the carrier, Proc.
+2nd EFTF (1988)</a>

 ### LORAN-C